13 Tips to Deliver Exceptional Presentations

 As a teenager, I was completely petrified of public speaking, particularly in class.
 If a teacher asked me a question or picked me to read aloud from a textbook, I would just freeze and claim a sore throat!
 At one point, I asked teachers to skip me; it was always a relief when they remembered.

 Somewhere along the way, I conquered this fear.
-I have delivered academic conference papers, tutored in universities, held workshops with senior management, participated in several proposal pitches, and tend to be quite vocal in team meetings!
 Although the nerves never left, I enjoy public speaking in various forms.
 Whether you are proposing a project, introducing a new process, or sharing an update with your team, presentations are an essential, in-person communication tool for project managers.

 In this article, I’m going to share 13 tips to help you deliver exceptional presentations to support your projects.
 The tips cover two areas: preparing for and delivering your presentation.
 In a second article, I will take explore some tricks for getting the most from PowerPoint.